Delta III

 Delta III was an expendable launch vehicle made by McDonnell Douglas (later acquired by Boeing).
-The vehicle was developed from the highly-successful Delta II to help meet the launch demand of larger satellites.
+Development was canceled before the vehicle became operational.
+The vehicle is the third generation of the Delta rocket family, developed from the highly successful Delta II to help meet the launch demand of larger satellites.
+While the Delta III never had a successful launch, some of the technologies developed were used in its successor, the Delta IV.

+The Delta III was the first to use the Delta Cryogenic Second Stage, which was designed by the National Space Development Agency of Japan based on the second stage it developed for the H-IIA rocket and built by Mitsubishi Heavy Industries.
+Contraves built the fairing and payload adapters based on designs it used on the Ariane 4.

 The first Delta III launch was on August 26, 1998.
 Of its three flights, the first two were failures, and the third, though declared successful, reached the low end of its targeted orbit range and carried only a dummy (inert) payload.
 The Delta III could deliver up to 3,810 kg to geostationary transfer orbit, twice the payload of its predecessor, the Delta II.
 Under the four-digit designation system from earlier Delta rockets, the Delta III is classified as the Delta 8930.

 History

 Due to the continual size and mass growth of commercial satellites in the late 1980s, McDonnell Douglas realized the need for a higher-performance rocket than even their new Delta II.
-New satellite bus offerings from Hughes required a launch vehicle with a 4-meter diameter payload fairing as well as the ability to send 3.5 tons of payload to a geostationary transfer orbit - neither of which Delta II offered.
+New satellite bus offerings from Hughes required a launch vehicle with a 4-meter diameter payload fairing as well as the ability to send 3.5 tons of payload to a geostationary transfer orbit – neither of which Delta II offered.

-Multiple options for evolving the Delta II to support larger payloads, namely using higher-performing liquid hydrogen-liquid oxygen upper stages, were considered in the late 1980s and early 1990s.
+Multiple options for evolving the Delta II to support larger payloads were considered in the late 1980s and early 1990s, namely using higher-performing liquid hydrogen/liquid oxygen upper stages.
 Eventually, the Delta III was announced in 1995, boasting an evolved Delta II first stage and a second stage based on that of the Japanese H-II rocket.
-This led to Delta III being similar in size to the Delta II, meaning that the existing Delta II infrastructure at SLC-17B could be used after some modifications.
+This led to Delta III being similar in size to Delta II, meaning that the existing Delta II infrastructure at SLC-17B could be used after some modifications.
 Soon after the announcement, Hughes placed an order for 13 Delta III launches.

 Delta III would only fly three times.
 The first two launches, both carrying live satellites, ended in failure.
 The third and final launch, carrying a dummy payload, was only partially successful after the RL-10B second-stage engine shut down prematurely.
 After commercial interest declined, the Delta III program was officially ended in 2003.
 Boeing then transitioned their focus to the new Delta IV rocket, which was much more capable than Delta III.

 Multiple Delta III rockets were already built and would have been unused, but they were cannibalized for parts for both Delta II and Delta IV.